 So, you have very little time to speak and if you make mistakes, you will be punished.
 Can it get any worse?
-Yes it can: you have to do it in front of a all group of your peers, which happen to be teenagers like you.
+Yes it can: you have to do it in front of a group of your peers, who happen to be teenagers like you.

 How secure and confident were you as a teenager?
 Were you willing to speak up and possibly say something stupid in front of everyone?
 How did you feel about them maybe judging you, or even making fun of you?

 You will agree that this is about as bad a setting as it gets, if the goal is to make progress.

 You can only learn a language if your environment is safe and forgiving.
 Anything else will trigger your brain's protection reflex, which sacrifices your potential for progress to increase your chances of survival.
 If you want to learn French, do yourself a favour and get a compassionate French learning coach.

 For a long time, students have been "studying" languages in school without any connection to the language as it is actually spoken.
 This is getting better.
 If you are lucky, you can get a one-week trip to a French speaking country, or a language assistant - a young native sent directly to your school.

 I was a French assistant in Gmunden, Austria, when I was 25.
 In my first week, I was made to meet all the classes I would work with and introduce myself.
 That was a full week of being stared at by hundreds of the biggest eyes I've ever seen.
 Those eyes were saying "Really?
 From France?
 A real French guy?
 Like, he really speak this weird language that we are trying to learn?
 How is this possible?"

 If after years of "studying" a language, you find yourself looking at a native like they are some alien coming from a world you barely knew existed, your school is doing something wrong.